Pacto (song): Remix

 A remix featuring Anuel AA and Bryant Myers was released on July 28, 2023, with a music video on Jay Wheeler's Youtube channel as the debut single of his eight studio album "TRAPPii".

 Background and release

 After the release of "Pacto", an Anuel AA AI-made remix of the song became popular on social media.
 It inspired both Jay Wheeler and Anuel AA to make it happen.
-Later Wheeler announced that the remix will come out at the end of July.
-A lot of people criticized Jay Wheeler for taking off Luar La L from the remix.
-Anuel AA claimed he didn't know that Luar La L won't appear on the remix version.
-Jay Wheeler announced live on Instagram that he and Luar La L discussed it and everything was fine.
+Later Wheeler announced that the remix will come out at the end of July, However, Luar la L didn't appear in the remix.